bDekaru/MapAC/README.md

 # MapAC
-Tool to generate and view mapa data for Asheron's Call
+Tool to generate and view map data for Asheron's Call

 * Uses several parts from ACEmulator https://github.com/ACEmulator/ACE and from David Simpson's original mapac/graphac tools.